awsdocs/elb-user-guide/doc_source/how-elastic-load-balancing-works.md

 You configure your load balancer to accept incoming traffic by specifying one or more *listeners*\.
 A listener is a process that checks for connection requests\.
 It is configured with a protocol and port number for connections from clients to the load balancer\.
 Likewise, it is configured with a protocol and port number for connections from the load balancer to the targets\.

-Elastic Load Balancing supports three types of load balancers:
+Elastic Load Balancing supports the following types of load balancers:
 + Application Load Balancers
 + Network Load Balancers
++ Gateway Load Balancers
 + Classic Load Balancers

 There is a key difference in how the load balancer types are configured\.
-With Application Load Balancers and Network Load Balancers, you register targets in target groups, and route traffic to the target groups\.
+With Application Load Balancers, Network Load Balancers, and Gateway Load Balancers, you register targets in target groups, and route traffic to the target groups\.
 With Classic Load Balancers, you register instances with the load balancer\.

 ## Availability Zones and load balancer nodes<a name="availability-zones"></a>